*banner

 Citation

-Edward A. Lee, Slobodan Matic, Sanjit A. Seshia, Jia Zou.
+Edward A. Lee, Slobodan Matic, Sanjit Seshia, Jia Zou.
 "The Case for Timing-Centric Distributed Software".
 IEEE International Conference on Distributed Computing Systems Workshops: Workshop on Cyber-Physical Systems, IEEE, 22, June, 2009.

 Abstract